Meet the People Behind WEX

 As senior vice president, general manager of virtual payments, Jim has full oversight of virtual payment product development globally and virtual go-to-market in North America.
 He joined WEX in 1998 and has held multiple leadership roles of increasing responsibility within our virtual payments.
 During his tenure at WEX, Jim built the virtual payments product capability from its start in North America to now supporting customers from offices on five continents.
 He oversees the virtual globalization effort which includes establishing our virtual brand around the globe.

 Prior to joining WEX, Jim spent 10 years with Digital Equipment Corporation in various sales and management positions and spent several years consulting in the technology sector.
-Jim holds a bachelor’s degree from Bates College.
+Jim holds a bachelor’s degree from Bates College and a seat on the Commercial Payments International Global Advisory Board.

 Hilary Rapkin has played a key role in many of WEX’s significant milestones over the past two decades through her expert legal oversight.
 She served as the first general counsel for WEX, helped to create WEX Bank and led the legal team in launching the company’s initial public offering.
 Hilary is responsible for overseeing WEX’s global legal, regulatory compliance, government affairs, and human resources functions.